yashoza1203/Quantum-Tic-Tac-Toe/README.md

  ## Notes on the frontend:
  * Double click on the move to select a different move.
- * After entangling the entangled boxes will be turned white for a couple of seconds
+ * After entangling, the entangled boxes will be turned white for a couple of seconds.

  ## References: